-If you elected under section 197(f)(9)(B)(ii) to recognize gain on the disposition of a section 197 intangible and to pay a tax on that gain at the highest tax rate, include the additional tax on Form 1040, line 44 (or the appropriate line of other income tax returns).
-On the dotted line next to that line, enter "197" and the amount.
+If you made the election under section 197(f)(9)(B)(ii) to recognize gain on the disposition of a section 197 intangible and to pay a tax on that gain at the highest tax rate, include the additional tax on Form 1040, line 44 (or the appropriate line of other income tax returns).
+Enter "197" and the amount in the space next to line 44.
 The additional tax is the amount that, when added to any other income tax on the gain, equals the gain multiplied by the highest tax rate.

-Rollover of Gain From Sale of Empowerment Zone
+Rollover of Gain From Sale of Empowerment Zone Assets